Can a Non‑Birthing Parent Produce Breast Milk? Induced Lactation Explained

 Short answer?
 Yes.

-I’ve worked with adoptive parents, non-gestational moms, and partners in LGBTQ+ families who’ve done this.
+I’ve worked with adoptive parents, non-gestational partners, and parents via surrogacy who’ve done this.
 Some produced a full milk supply.
 Others made smaller amounts.
 Every single one of them, though, found it meaningful.

 Because this isn’t just about ounces.